 What is a Mentor?

-A Mentor is an upper-class or graduate student from the College Student Personnel Administration program at UCM who will meet one-on-one and serve as a role model, support system and resource agent.
+A Mentor is an upper-class or graduate student from the College Student Personnel Administration program at UCM, or a UCM faculty or staff person, who will meet one-on-one and serve as a role model, support system and resource agent.

 What can a Mentor help me with?